Skip to main content

 • Ensure they receive the maximum amounts recoverable once an owner/debtor declares bankruptcy

-• Receive payment for assessments accruing while the debtor is in bankruptcy.
+• Receive payment for assessments accruing while the debtor is in bankruptcy

 • Turnover from declarant control;